How to Normalize Enterprise Data for RAG (Documents, Tickets, and Messages)

 We've found that introducing each new source requires careful review and cataloging of the incoming fields.
 Every source treats users, dates, status, labels, and other common fields a little differently.
 It's real work to map all incoming fields to useful fields in your schema.
 Then, there's always a batch of fields that are truly unique to a source, and it's better if you don't leave them on the cutting room floor.

 It sounds important, but what's the value?
 Fields with names and dates are essential for faceted search and analytics.
-General metadata is excellent for filtering and sorting.
+Tags, status, and assignee fields make filtering and sorting possible.
 Then, when these are assembled in a unified schema and engine, you can combine such data queries with full-text search.
-This combination drives a rich set of use cases for both employees and AI systems.
+It's what makes the difference between 'find recent pricing docs from Sally' working and not working.

 Frequently Asked Questions